 Non-UNH students participating in UNH-managed study abroad programs who wish to use financial aid from their home institution should contact their financial aid office.
 Your home institution’s financial aid office will need to initiate a consortium agreement with the UNH financial aid office so that you financial aid may be applied toward the cost of the UNH-managed program.

 There is no financial aid specifically marked for January term programs, but you may allocate financial aid toward the cost of the program if you have a credit from your fall or spring packages.
 Please visit the UNH Financial Aid website or call 603-862-3600 for more information.

 Various competitive funds are available to COLA majors who plan to study abroad.
-The application process for these funds is managed by the COLA Center for Study Abroad.
 The following link provides more detail on specific sources of funding and application processes.